franc1sc0sv/DB-Nerdery-Challenges/README.md

 1. Total money of all the accounts group by types.

 ```
-SELECT ac.type, SUM(ac.mount) AS total
+SELECT accounts.type, SUM(accounts.mount) AS total
-FROM accounts ac
+FROM accounts
-GROUP BY ac.type;
+GROUP BY accounts.type;

 ```

 2. How many users with at least 2 `CURRENT_ACCOUNT`.